Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/select-implementation.typ

 After brainstorming the autonomous implementation options, we needed to select one to use.

 #decision-matrix-criteria[
-  - Setup Intuitiveness - How easy the implementation method is to setup
+  - Setup Intuitiveness - How easy the implementation method is to set up.
+A higher score means it is easier.
-  - PID Robustness - How flexible the PID movement made using the implementation method is
+  - PID Robustness - How flexible the implementation method's PID movement is.
+A higher score means it is more flexible.
-  - PID Implementation Time - How little time it takes to get the PID made using the implementation method working
+  - PID Implementation Time - The amount of time it takes to get the implementation method's PID working.
+A higher score means it takes less time.
-  - Pure Pursuit Robustness - How flexible the Pure Pursuit movement made using the implementation method is
+  - Pure Pursuit Robustness - How flexible the implementation method's Pure Pursuit is.
+A higher score means it is more flexible.
-  - Pure Pursuit Implementation Time - How little time it takes to get the Pure Pursuit made using the implementation method working
+  - Pure Pursuit Implementation Time - The amount of time it takes to get the implementation method's Pure Pursuit working.
+A higher score means it takes less time.
 ]

 #double-decision-matrix(